 Individual States Can Prohibit Guns In Their National Parks

 Since the new law essentially extends state firearm regulation into the National Parks located in that state you need to research state laws before traveling into a National Park.
 Since you likely have to drive through that state to get to the park, and because you are a responsible gun owner you know it is best to research gun laws in any state before you travel to or into that state.
 Add an extra step to check that state's regulations relative to having a firearm in a state or national park within that state.
-The Travelers Guide Book has a section on each state's page to answer that specific question.
+The Legal Boundaries Travel Book has a section on each state's page to answer that specific question.

 In addition, our mobile app was recently updated to include a legal summary for each of the 50 states that includes information about the restrictions in State and National Parks.
 You can find it on our site here: Gun Law Summaries by State

 If you are traveling to Yellowstone National Park for example, you may be in the boundaries of Wyoming, Montana, and Idaho at one point or another.
 Be sure to be familiar with and in compliance with each state's laws in their respective state boundaries within the park.

 The state may have regulation about what specific firearms may be allowed or legal including limitations on magazine capacity.

 Concealed Carry Permit May Be Required

 The state may require that you have a valid and recognized permit in order to have your firearm concealed on your person and/or in the vehicle.